Maplicate/maplicate-core/README.md

 [![Build Status](https://travis-ci.org/Maplicate/maplicate-core.svg?branch=master)](https://travis-ci.org/Maplicate/maplicate-core)

-**maplicate-core** is a thin layer for [OrbitDB](https://github.com/orbitdb/orbit-db), a distributed peer-to-peer database, with convenient APIs for working with geographic data and mapping library (like [Leaflet](https://leafletjs.com/)).
+**maplicate-core** is a thin layer on the top of  [OrbitDB](https://github.com/orbitdb/orbit-db), a distributed peer-to-peer database, with convenient APIs for working with geographic data and mapping libraries (like [Leaflet](https://leafletjs.com/)).
 It is designed for building decentralized and offline-first map applications.

 Each maplicate node is an [OrbitDB DocStore](https://github.com/orbitdb/orbit-db-docstore), which provides: